 Join us online and on social media!
 These are the campaigns and current events where your voice as an educator or classified employee can make a difference.
+Watch your email for our Action Alerts!
+Or subscribe here.

 Being a union member is the single most effective path to advocating for your profession and those you educate.
 Every educator deserves union representation, whether you are full-time, part-time, classified or certificated, higher education or preschool, working in public education or at a private school or university.